moazbaghdadi/haskell-projekt/README.md

 ##2.
 Running the Project:
 ###2.1.
 Installing:
+In the project folder run
+`cabal install`
-In the project folder run cabal install to install and compile the project.
+to install and compile the project.
 ###2.2.
 Preparing the Database:
 PostgreSQL must be installed on the server.
-Run the following command to create the database: createdb -h localhost -p 5432 -U postgres -W testDB
+Run the following command to create the database:
-Simply run this command to initialise the database: psql -U postgres -d testDB --file=DB/query.sql
+`createdb -h localhost -p 5432 -U postgres -W testDB` Then simply run this command to initialise the database:
+`psql -U postgres -d testDB --file=DB/query.sql`
 ###2.3.
 Starting the Webserver:
-In the project folder run the command haskell-projekt -p PORT.
+In the project folder run the command: `haskell-projekt -p PORT`.
 This launches the server on the given port.
-On a web browser you can now access the page on http://localhost:PORT
+On a web browser you can now access the page on `http://localhost:PORT`